 Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Some dogs won't eat food in the morning, and this can cause dog owners to be concerned, and sometimes even a bit frustrated.
 This is understandable.
-You buy your dog tasty kibble, pour it in a shiny and clean bowl and expect him to eagerly eat it as many dog food commercials show.
+You buy your dog tasty kibble, pour it in a shiny, clean bowl and expect him to eagerly eat it as many dog food commercials show.

 Instead, your dog gives it a quick sniff and then walks away.
 What's up with that?
 Aren't dogs supposed to eat with an appetite?
 Why is your neighbor's Lab inhaling his dog food in seconds, while your dog just stares at it?
 Why can't he be a chowhound as many other dogs you know?